Sid-Bhatia-0/SimpleDraw.jl/README.md

 1. `PUT_PIXEL`: Iterate through all the positions needed to draw the shape.
 For each position, if it lies within the bounds of the image, put a pixel at that position else don't do anything.
 1. `CHECK_BOUNDS`: If the shape lies completely outside the bounds of the image, simply return `nothing`.
 If it lies completely inside the bounds of the image, then draw each pixel of the shape without any further bounds checking.
 If it is neither of the previous cases, fall back to the slow but safe method of drawing each pixel of the shape only if it lies within the bounds of the image.
 1. `CLIP`: Some shapes like `VerticalLine`, `HorizontalLine`, `FilledRectangle` can be direcly clipped into shapes that completely lie within the bounds of the image.
 In such cases, perform the clipping and draw the clipped shape without any further bounds checking.
 1. `PUT_PIXEL_INBOUNDS`: Iterate through all the positions needed to draw the shape.
-For each position, put a pixel at that position assuming it lies within the bounds of the image.
+For each position, put a pixel at that position assuming without any bounds checking image.

-Use `get_drawing_optimization_style(shape)` to get which style of optimization is being used to draw a shape.
+Use `get_drawing_optimization_style(shape)` to get the default drawing optimization style for a shape.
+Shapes which do not fall within the above will implement custom `draw!` methods with relevant optimizations.

 ### Visualization

 The `visualize` function helps in visualizing a boolean image directly inside the terminal.
 This is a quick and effective tool to verify whether a shape is being drawn as expected.
-This is particularly handy when you want to know about the exact coordinates of the pixels that are being drawn for a shape.
+This is extremely handy when you want to know about the exact coordinates of the pixels that are being drawn for a shape.

 It uses Unicode block characters to represent a pixel.
 This works well for low resolution images.
 To visualize slightly higher resolution images, you can maximize your terminal window and reduce its font size.